Role of the Executive Director

 Administration of the complaint process

-The Director may dismiss complaints or forward them to the Adjudication Panel for a hearing.
+The Executive Director makes recommendations to the Commission who decide whether to dismiss complaints or forward them to the Adjudication Panel for a hearing.
 For more information about the complaint process, visit Our Process.
-The Director acts as registrar of complaints and ensures that the decisions of the Adjudication Panel are accessible to the public.
+The Executive Director acts as registrar of complaints and ensures that the decisions of the Adjudication Panel are accessible to the public.
 For these decisions, visit Decisions.

 Administration of the Commission office